top of page

 Conditions and choices, then.
 So imagine yourself born in 1921 in the Rhineland to a German mother and a Jewish father.
 That would make you eighteen in 1939, among the very first to be called up for another Great War that wasn’t supposed to happen.

-So what do you do?
+So what to do?
 The uniform looks inescapable, one way or another, and you figure, quite correctly, that it will protect you even as it exposes you to danger.
 In the army, at least you will be judged by your actions.
 So you volunteer.
-First there is a labor corps, no fighting yet but already organized along military lines; then the army proper.
-You (my grandfather) won’t talk about this for forty years after the war, and even then only to your inquisitive grandchild (me), not your own children; so the details remain a little murky, but apparently you are sent to build fortifications on the Western front first, then you get moved to Poland, where you see horrors—even before the death camps have been built—for which don’t have the words when you try to describe them decades later.
-You insist that you never fired at anyone during the entire war; when you could not avoid shooting, you always aimed too high deliberately.
+First there is a labor corps; no fighting yet but everything already organized along military lines.
+In the army proper, you are first sent to build fortifications on the Western front, then you get moved to Poland, where you see horrors—even before the death camps have been built—for which don’t have the words when you try to describe them decades later.

 His superiors in the army see no fault in him, nor sense in the order; so they write him a fine letter of recommendation, stamp his papers with obscure legal code that would not attract undue attention, and send him home in his uniform—with a pat on the shoulder and some envy, I imagine, being seasoned enough to know what to expect from the coming months and years.
 Not many of them survived either the fighting or the terrible years as POWs in Russia.
 (What the Wehrmacht did with millions of captives on the Eastern front, in part by force of circumstance, in part by ideological design, is one of the darkest chapters of the war.)

-Thus my grandfather lived, keeping up his valiant-soldier act during two more years of hiding in Cologne, sometimes more or less in the open, sometimes taken in by good friends from his campfire days.
+Thus my grandfather lived, keeping up his valiant-soldier-act during two more years of hiding in Cologne, sometimes more or less in the open, sometimes taken in by good friends from his campfire days.
 The old pledges still held; they would stick up for each other, come what may.

 (In loving memory of my dear grandfather, Ernst Bohlen, and his best friend, Loreto Martinez, who helped him survive in Cologne.)